bradleyoesch/bradleyoesch.github.io/recipes/spicy-chicken-stir-fry-with-celery-and-peanuts/index.md

 ### Storage

-1. Will keep in airtight container in refridgerator for like 4-5 days hero.probably
+- Will keep in airtight container in refridgerator for like 4-5 days probably